ci-for-research/gitlab-runner/README.md

-## Configure a customized continuos integration service using GitlabCI
+# What is this repository for?
+[GitLab CI/CD for GitHub](https://about.gitlab.com/solutions/github/) allows to host the code on GitHub and test it on Gitlab.
 This repository contains a recipe to use the [Gitlab CI/CD infrastucture](https://docs.gitlab.com/ee/ci/README.html) with a Github repository.
 The recipe installs and configures a [gitlab-runner](https://docs.gitlab.com/runner/) using [ansible](https://www.ansible.com/).

-## Step to install register a GitLab Runner
+## Step to install and register a GitLab Runner
 Before going through the following steps, make sure that you have a [gitlab account](https://about.gitlab.com/) then follow the instructions described at using the [Gitlab CI/CD with Github](https://docs.gitlab.com/ee/ci/ci_cd_for_external_repos/github_integration.html).

 1. Install [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) in your computer.